Twipped/InterviewThis/InterviewThis.md

-###Disclaimer
+## Interview This!

+### Disclaimer

-This is not a checklist, this is not a shopping list.
-If you send this entire list to an employer, they probably wont be calling you back.
-This list is intended to serve as a reference point for things to be aware of during your interview process.
-Not all of these questions will be relevant to every person or position, you should choose the ones that are relevant to you and what you are interviewing for.
-It's ok for there to be questions on this list that you personally do not care about.
+**This is neither a checklist nor a shopping list.** If you send this entire list to an employer they probably won't be calling you back.
+This list is intended to serve as a reference point for things to be prepared for during the interview process.

+**Not all of these questions will be relevant to every person or position.** You should choose the ones that are relevant to you and the position you are interviewing for.
+It's okay for there to be questions on this list that you personally do not care about.

-The questions on this list are not all appropriate for the initial interview, many could not even be answered by the HR person likely to conduct an initial interview.
+**Not all of the questions in this list are appropriate for the initial interview**, may not even be answered by the HR person likely to conducting an initial interview.
 This list is intended to be a comprehensive collection of things a developer may want to know about a company before they accept an offer.

-Use your discretion when choose what questions to ask and when to ask them.
+Use your discretion when choosing which questions to ask and when to ask them.

-#Interview This!
+---

-##Development Process
+### Company's Development Process

-- What will be my day to day responsibilities?
+- What are some example daily responsibilities for this role?

-- What source control do you use?
+- What source control software do you use?
 Can you explain why you chose it?

-- Are your repos hosted in-house or on a third-party service?
-GitHub?
+- Are your source repositories hosted in-house or on a third-party service like Github?

-- What is your workflow currently, with regards to developers pushing changes.
-Do you do pull requests, or does everyone just merge to a central repo?

-- Are you using a ticket system or is it more play it by ear?

-- Do you have a code review process?
+- What are your branching, versioning, and release strategies?

-- Do you have established code style rules?
+- Do you follow a coding style guide?
-  - Tabs or spaces?
-  - Allman or BSD braces?

 - What are your development environments like?
   - Virtual Machines?
-Local (VirtualBox) or Remote (ESXi)?
   - Does everyone have an identical development environment?
-  - Are you using vagrant and/or puppet/chef?
   - How closely do the dev environments mirror your production environment?

-- What is your release schedule like?
+- Do you write unit tests?
+  - What test harness or framework do you use?
+  - Do you follow a testing methodology such as BDD, TDD, Spike & Stabilize, etc.

+- Are you using a ticket or issue system?

-- Do you maintain separate release and dev branches? (git-flow?)
+- Do you have dedicated testers and/or QA?

-- Will I be provided with a new laptop?
-  - Windows, Mac or Linux?
-Do I get a choice?
-  - Am I allowed to install anything I want on that laptop?
-  - Will it have an SSD?
-  - How hard do I have to justify software purchases?

-- Which comes first, bugs or features?

-- Single product, or will I be regularly working on different projects?
+- Single projects, or will I be regularly rotating between projects?

 - How frequently does your company start a new project?